 Counselling in Auckland

-Would you like to have more joy, drive, ambition, and pleasure in your life?
+In person Auckland Counselling to you have more joy, drive, ambition, and pleasure in your life?
 People go to counselling for various reasons.
 Too often, an individual will wait until their relationship is distress or they have completely lost the will to live before they engage in counselling.
 Why wait until you feel completely hopeless, lost and depressed?
 Counselling can help you to achieve the changes you want in your life today.
 I have studied various approaches to counselling and combine an integrative blend of interventions tailored to your specific needs.
 Relationship Counselling Therapy is located in Ponsonby, Auckland.

 What is Counselling?

-Counselling is professional therapist helping you to resolve your personal or psychological problems and achieve your goals.
-Goals might be to rid trauma, overcome bad habits, feel calmer, happier, enjoy life more, to feel secure in relationships, to overcome compulsive behaviour or bad habits, increase confidence or self-esteem.
-Counsellors are trained in specific areas such as anxiety, depression, substance abuse, peak performance or relationships.
+Counselling is professional therapy helping you to resolve intrapsychic psychological problems and achieve your goals.
+Goals might be to rid anxiety, feel calmer, feel happier, overcome trauma, bad habits, enjoy life more, to feel secure in relationships, to overcome compulsive behaviour or bad habits, increase confidence or self-esteem.
+Counsellors are trained in specific techniques such as EMDR or CBT to help with anxiety, depression, substance abuse, peak performance or relationships.
 Counselling is an opportunity to gain new insights into problems, learn anxiety-busting tools, communication skills, and strategies to navigate life’s challenges.
 A counsellor won’t usually give advice but can help you to clarify your issues, explore options and increase self-awareness.
-Having a counsellor check-in is as important as having dentist, GP, check-up or getting your car service done.
+Having a counsellor/therapist is as important as having dentist, GP, check-up or getting your car service done.
 Just as plaque build up in teeth, resentments build up in relationships.
 Tackling problems early and getting regular check-ups could save you a root canal or extraction in the long run.

 How can counselling help me?